mysterycodesociety/sheql-start/google_authentication.md

 <img src="./assets/google_set_up_form.png" style="width:400px;" />

-Now we will need two other Google APIs enabled in order for this to work: the Contacts API and the Google+ API.
+Now we will need two other Google APIs enabled in order for this to work: the Google People API and the Google+ API.
 On the right-hand nav, switch from 'Credentials' to 'Library'.
 <img src="./assets/google_library_dashboard.png" style="width:400px;" />

 Search for 'Google+ API'.
 And Click on it.